How to Apply Solution Focused Coaching That Boosts Sales

 When you incorporate solution-focused coaching techniques into your management style, you’ll be surprised by how much more autonomous your sales team will become.
 In this video, I share some powerful questions you could ask that will help your sales team overcome day-to-day challenges and find their own solutions.

 It wasn’t the first time.
 I was delivering a program for the Government Sales Unit of a national telecommunications company about selling in price-conscious markets.
-When quoting Socrates who said, “I cannot teach anybody anything, I can only make them think”, there were some sceptical looks among the Account Managers.
-“We need to learn how to qualify leads!”, I imagined them thinking.
+When quoting Socrates, who said, “I cannot teach anybody anything; I can only make them think,” there were some skeptical looks among the Account Managers.
+“We need to learn how to qualify leads!”
+I imagined them thinking.
 Maybe you’re thinking the same thing.

-I elaborated, “It might be more helpful if you thought through this situation rather than me giving you a solution, because what works for me (and other sales professionals) may not work for you.
+I elaborated, “It might be more helpful if you thought through this situation rather than me giving you a solution because what works for me (and other sales professionals) may not work for you.
 Let me help you think this through.”
-Then, I had the unit working together in a group exercise and they experienced the benefits of solutions focused sales coaching.
+Then, I had the unit work together in a group exercise, and they experienced the benefits of solutions-focused sales coaching.
 Your sales team can experience these benefits too.

 Here are some powerful questions you could ask that will help your sales team overcome day-to-day challenges and find their own solutions.